Occupational Safety & Environmental Health Program

 - Encourage interest in continued professional development and lifelong learning through formal graduate study and other professional development courses, programs, and opportunities.

-- Foster the students’ ability to apply knowledge of math, science, and applied science principles to resolve safety and environmental health related issues.
+- Foster the students’ ability to apply knowledge of math, science, and apply scientific principles to resolve safety and environmental health related issues.

-- Provide a solid educational foundation on which the graduate can build a career in an OSEH area, as well as pursue a multitude of scientific, social, and culturally based opportunities.
+- Provide a solid educational foundation on which the graduate can build a career in an OSEH field, as well as pursue a multitude of broad scientific, social, and culturally based opportunities.

-- Prepare students to function within multidisciplinary teams
+- Prepare students to function within multidisciplinary team environments.

 The internship requirement in the Occupational Safety & Environmental Health (OSEH) program at Millersville University has always been considered the most valuable component of our students’ academic experience.
 The typical OSEH Intern has completed four years of undergraduate studies, with a balance of courses in safety, environmental health, and the sciences.
 Through the Internship, students make a very important transition from college study about a profession to actual experience within that profession.
 Interns are expected to work a regular shift of approximately 40 hours per week for a full semester.